A Note on the Amelia Wilson Story, Authorship, and the Use of My Work by Charles Town Ghost Tours

 My concern was not simply that someone else discussed the case.
 People are free to discuss public history and unsolved crimes.
 I publish archival research and make my research materials public whenever I can so others can follow the record for themselves.
 The issue here was never access to archives.
 It was the use of my reporting in a way that created an inaccurate impression about who had done the work.
 The overlap was not limited to broad facts available in old newspaper reports.
 It extended to the way the case had been reconstructed, assembled, and presented.

-After I raised concerns privately, I made clear that my objection was not simply about whether sources might be cited later.
+I then followed up by email and made clear that my objection was not simply about whether sources might be cited later.
 I told Ann Fern that her posts had created “an inaccurate impression about the authorship” of my Sad Endings article and that they had reused “at least one photograph I took, without permission or attribution.”
-In response, Fern wrote, “When I finish the post I will cite ALL sources as I have for many years,” and had earlier stated, “Had you waited until the end of the posts you would have seen a list of sources, your name included.”
+In response, Fern wrote, “When I finish the post I will cite ALL sources as I have for many years.”

+That response did not address the underlying problem.
+The issue was not whether sources might be listed later.
+It was that the posts had already created an inaccurate impression about the authorship and reporting behind my Sad Endings article while reusing at least one of my photographs without permission.
 To be clear, at least one of those images was my own photograph, republished without my permission.
 Other family-provided photographs were shared with me in the course of my reporting, not supplied to Charles Town Ghost Tours for reuse in its own posts.

 Later, after I objected, Charles Town Ghost Tours added language acknowledging that quotes had been used from a blog by “J. Topping.”
 That confirms that my work was used.
 But the attribution came only after I raised the issue, not at the outset, when readers were first given the impression that this was the page’s own write-up.
 I also never used the name “J. Topping” in my communications.
 Using an abbreviated name instead of my published byline made the source harder for readers to identify and made my reporting more difficult to find.

 Even after that, when a commenter asked where the reporting could be found, Charles Town Ghost Tours did not plainly direct readers to my article.
 That comment exchange was later removed from the page, but I preserved a screenshot of it.
-Instead, readers were generically pointed to archive sources and other materials, as though the sourcing trail had simply appeared on its own rather than being located and assembled through my reporting.
+Instead, readers were pointed to archive sources and other materials, as though the sourcing trail had simply appeared on its own rather than being located and assembled through my reporting.
 That is part of why I am writing this now.
 If my work was used, readers deserve a clear record of that.

 I also want to address one other aspect of this.
 In a later post, Charles Town Ghost Tours criticized pages that ask for “a tip” or “a donation,” suggesting that such support amounts to exploiting victims.
 I do not offer subscriptions, and in context I believe readers can judge for themselves what that comment was meant to imply.